 The substitution parameter ($\rho_P$) controls how easily physical capital can replace human labor in physical tasks.
-When $\rho_P\to 1$, robots can perfectly replace workers (perfect substitutes).
-When $\rho_P=0$, you get the standard Cobb-Douglas case where both are needed in fixed proportions.
-When $\rho_P\to -\infty$, capital and labor are perfect complements - you need both, like a driver and a truck.
+When $\rho_P=1$, robots can perfectly replace workers (perfect substitutes).
+When $\rho_P=0$, you get the standard Cobb-Douglas case (intermediate substitutability).
+When $\rho_P \to -\infty$, capital and labor are perfect complements - you need both in fixed proportions, like a driver and a truck.
 Our baseline $\rho_P=-0.67$ gives an elasticity of substitution $\sigma=0.6$, matching empirical estimates from US manufacturing where machines and workers are somewhat complementary but not perfectly so.
 Lower $\rho_P$ means it's harder for robots to replace physical workers.

 CES